 I have been using Rocket.net for a couple of months now.
 To be honest, it has surpassed my expectations.
 Let’s talk about the Rocket.Net Review in some sub-headings:

 On a personal level, I didn’t notice any downtime at all.
 Even the third party monitoring tools have reported over 100% uptime for their servers.
 This is a great achievement.
 As far as I know, transient network hiccups and hardware failures make even the largest of the web hosts go down.

 Rocket.net is new and not a lot of customers are hosting their sites there for now.
 This uptime can be expected for the time being.
 But the real challenge will be managing more sites when their businesses scale and new customers sign up for their services.

 Rocket.net is freaking fast.
-You can give my site at gatilab.com a quick run to check how the things are.
+You can give my site at gatilab.com a quick run to check how things are.
 I have been advocating for site performance for a decade now.
-Slow loading sites cost not only your valuable money but also your whole business.
-Rocket.net is in-house optimized for faster loading time and quick performance.
+Slow-loading sites cost not only your valuable money but also your whole business.
+Rocket.net is in-house and optimized for faster loading time and quick performance.